AdobeDocs/commerce-marketplace/README.md

 # Adobe I/O Documentation Template

-This is a site template built with the [Adobe I/O Theme](https://github.com/adobe/aio-theme).
+This site is built with a template containing the [Adobe I/O Theme](https://github.com/adobe/aio-theme).

 View the [demo](https://adobedocs.github.io/dev-site-documentation-template/) running on Github Pages.